turtlebot/turtlebot4-user-manual/tutorials/turtlebot4_navigator.md

 {% endtab %}
 {% endtabs %}

-## LLM Integration
+## Large Language Model Integration

 This example demonstrates an integration between the OpenAI [Chat Completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api) and the Turtlebot 4, substantially inspired by the ['Code as Policies: Language Model Programs for Embodied Control' (Liang et al.)](https://arxiv.org/abs/2209.07753) research.

-It demonstrates how an LLM can be 'taught' how to use the Turtlebot 4 Navigation API with only a few examples, and also shows how an LLM can easily bridge natural language commands to API calls without an intermediate parsing step.
+It demonstrates how an Large Language Model (LLM) can be 'taught' how to use the Turtlebot 4 Navigation API with only a few examples, and also shows how an LLM can easily bridge natural language commands to API calls without an intermediate parsing step.

 Before using this as the basis for a product, please consult the substantial list of caveats found in the original paper! :smile: